Deep Recovery: Launch Event

 *Vocal contributions by the unruly artists, singers, writers, healers, mothers: Maria Christoforidou, Caroline Deeds, Catherine Lucktaylor and Angeline Morrison.

-Deep Recovery will be at Kresen Kernow until Saturday 16 December 2023, and will be available during the centre’s usual opening hours (Tuesday-Thursday and Saturday, 9.30-4.00).
-Please ask to access it at reception.
+Deep Recovery was at Kresen Kernow until Saturday 16 December 2023, and was available during the centre’s usual opening hours (Tuesday-Thursday and Saturday, 9.30-4.00).

 Deep Recovery was commissioned by ourselves and was produced with support from Liz Howell.
 Sound was produced by SJ Blackmore at Cling Clack Studios.